oliwarner/django-multifactor/README.md

 ## Documentation

-Full documentation is available on Read the Docs: [django-multifactor architecture documentation](https://django-multifactor.readthedocs.io/en/latest/concepts/architecture.html).
+Full documentation is available on [Read the Docs](https://django-multifactor.readthedocs.io/).

+## Quick Start
 FIDO2/WebAuthn is the big-ticket item for MFA.
 It allows the browser to interface with a myriad of biometric and secondary authentication factors.

  * **Security keys** (Firefox 60+, Chrome 67+, Edge 18+),